nikhilpundir108/TourMate/README.md

 3. **Homestay (Homestay.ts)**, **Restaurant (Restaurant.ts)**, **Vendor (Vendor.ts)**
    Models for local services linked back to a specific `destinationId`.
 They structure items like pricing ranges, cuisine types, contact numbers, and service descriptions.

-4. **Plan (Plan.ts)**
-   A composite model storing user selections, the raw suggestions response returned by the LLM, and the compiled markdown itinerary body.

 ## Local Configuration and Run Guide